valekhz/m4b-converter/README.md

       -h, --help            show this help message and exit -o DIR, --output-dir DIR
                             directory to store encoded files
-      --custom-name [STR]   Customize chapter filenames (see README) --ffmpeg-bin EXE      path to ffmpeg binary
+      --custom-name [STR]   customize chapter filenames (see README) --ffmpeg-bin EXE      path to ffmpeg binary
       --encode [STR]        custom encoding string (see README) --ext EXT             extension of encoded files
-      --skip-splitting      do not split files by chapter --skip-encoding       do not encode audio (keep as .mp4) --debug               display debug messages and save to log file
+      --skip-encoding       do not encode audio (keep as .mp4) --no-mp4v2            use ffmpeg to retrieve chapters (not recommended) --debug               output debug messages and save to m4b.log

 #### Chapter filenames